btat/docs-helpers/README.md

 Where:
 - `<DOMAIN>` is the base URL of your site.
 - `<DIRECTORY>` is the directory to check/add canonical URLs to.
-- `<FILES_TO_IGNORE>` is [OPTIONAL] and is a list of files to ignore.
+- `<FILES_TO_IGNORE>` is an [OPTIONAL] list of files (one filename per line) to ignore.
 E.g. This may be the the list of files without a canonical link from previous runs that have been handled manually.

 Example: